ryanframinan/credible/README.md

 In some cases, the password will be returned as plaintext.
 If the password returns as hashed, it is SHA1.

+When searching for emails, you can use key words.
+If you're looking for somebody with a unique last name, for example, you can simply replace an email address with the last name and credible will spit out all users with the same last name.

+## Finding and Using the Databases within Credible

+Finding the databases is easy if you but your mind into it.
+I downloaded mine off a not-so-safe looking website - to give you an idea.

+Once downloaded, it is wise to break them up into smaller .txt files so python can read through them more efficently.
+In my case, the LinkedIn and MyFitnessPal were cut into 37 and 20 txt files, respectively.

 ##